 Nine different phones, from HTC, Dell, Samsung and LG Electronics, will be available in the U.S. in November.

-The phones will let users take video, play games, access social media applications and stream movies and TV shows, Ballmer said.
+The phones will be able to take video, access social media applications, gaming and access streaming movies and TV shows, Ballmer said.

 In Europe, Orange plans to launch three Windows Phone 7 devices.
 The HTC 7 Mozart, which will be exclusive to Orange, will be available in France, the U.K., Spain, Poland, Switzerland, Romania, Portugal and Austria.
 The Samsung Omnia will be available in France, the U.K. and Switzerland, with the LG Optimus 7 available in France about six weeks ahead of other operators, Microsoft said.
 The phones will be available first in the U.K. and France.